IBM-Cloud/docs/services/IoT/reference/extensions/index.md

   - The cycle start date can be set using a YYYY-MM-DD format.
 - Send SMS to SIM
 - Change rate plan

+## Accessing the AT&T HTTP REST API
+Swagger documentation for AT&T HTTP REST API provided by {{site.data.keyword.iot_short_notm}} can be found at  https://docs.internetofthings.ibmcloud.com/swagger/ext-atnt.html.

 ### Configuration for AT&T